SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

     ---
     ```
     * `title`: Name of the release notes including Product or Feature
-    * `tags`: Add a comma-separated list of existing tags, including:
+    * `tags`: Add a comma-separated list of existing tags.
     * `hide-table-of-contents`: Hide the TOC on the page, keeping the notes clean and wide on the page.
 1. Document the release notes.
 Add links, bullets, and images as needed.